DavidHaynesHasGitHub/GA/source/index.html.md

 | TimeStamp                      | ActivityListRequest | Time of creation request YYYY-MM-DDTHH:MM:SS.SSSZ(in utc time) or YYYY-MM-DDTHH:MM:SS.SSS[+/-]HH:MM Example: 2013-04-28T13:10:12.123Z (utc time) |             |
 | 2013-04-28T13:10:12.123+10:00 | Mandatory           |                                                                                                                                                       |             |

 **Note:** _Your implementation must store the returned activity codes for future calls, where required.
-The ActivityListRequest should be called periodically, since the supplier can update the available activities on the Zaui IO channels anytime, poten- tially making your stored activity codes stale._
+The ActivityListRequest should be called periodically, since the supplier can update the available activities on the Zaui IO channels anytime, potentially making your stored activity codes stale._

-**Note:** _Depending on the number of allowed activities that the supplier your com- municating with has provided for you, the data size on this call back can be large.
+**Note:** _Depending on the number of allowed activities that the supplier your communicating with has provided for you, the data size on this call back can be large.
 As a result, it’s not uncommon to see this callback having a large data set.
 This call can often take up to 30 seconds to complete._

 ## Activity List Response